Software Comparison · 2026

 Which is cheaper — LeaseBase or TurboTenant?

 Both offer free plans.
 TurboTenant’s free plan passes costs to tenants ($55 per application, $5.50/month for renter’s insurance).
-LeaseBase’s free plan has no tenant fees.
+LeaseBase’s 30-day free trial has no tenant fees.
 TurboTenant Premium is $12.42/month (billed annually).
-LeaseBase Starter is $29/month but includes rent collection, maintenance management, lease e-signatures, compliance tracking, and AI tools that TurboTenant does not offer at any tier.
+LeaseBase Platform is $19/month but includes rent collection, maintenance management, lease e-signatures, compliance tracking, and AI tools that TurboTenant does not offer at any tier.

 Ready to self-manage without the chaos?